Royal Palace of Amsterdam

 Royal Palace of Amsterdam, Royal palace on Dam Square, Amsterdam, Netherlands

-A 6-meter statue of Atlas carrying the globe stands at the rear section, marking the building's original purpose as a center of trade.
+A 6-meter statue of Atlas stands at the rear and carries a globe on its shoulders.
+This figure recalls the building's earlier role as a center of world trade.

 Location: Amsterdam